-The National Institute of Oncology has been the epidemiological, organisational, methodological, treatment, research and training center of Hungarian oncology for more than half a century.
+The National Institute of Oncology (NIO) has been the epidemiological, organizational, methodological, treatment, research and training center of Hungarian oncology for more than half a century.
 We coordinate the Hungarian Oncology Network and our Institute is the only OECI accredited Comprehensive Cancer Center in Central and Eastern Europe.
-Annually we treat approximately 16 000 new inpatients, and the number of our outpatient events is close to 500 000.
+Annually we treat approximately 16 000 new patients, and the number of our outpatient events is over 600 000.
 The Institute's greatest asset is the professional excellence and human strength of its staff.

 The center was founded in 1936 as the Eötvös Loránd Radium and X-ray Institute.
 It was expanded, moved to its current location and designated the National Institute of Oncology in 1952.
-This introduced a new era in NIO's history, switching focus from radiological treatment to comprehensive oncology care.
+This introduced a new era in NIO's history, expanding activity to modern comprehensive oncology care.
 Today, NIO is the hub of Hungarian oncology and we offer our services to the entire Hungarian population.
 We also coordinate and develop national cancer prevention and early detection programs.
-We maintain the National Cancer Registry and organise the Hungarian National Cancer Control Program, which in the past decade produced numerous guidelines and governmental health policies.
+We maintain the National Cancer Registry and organize the Hungarian National Cancer Control Program, which in the past decade produced numerous guidelines and governmental health policies.

 The institute has an extended international network with partners in 5 continents.
-We are members of most major EU and international organizations and we constantly participate in several European initiatives e.g. EurocanPlatform, ERA-NET TRANSCAN, and BenchCan projects.
+We are members of most major EU and international organizations and we constantly participate in several European initiatives e.g. EurocanPlatform, ERA-NET TRANSCAN, BenchCan, INTENT, CHRODIS+, EPAAC, CanCon, and iPAAC projects.

 NIO's multidisciplinary research platform covers the areas of clinical, translational, and basic research.
 We have 7 dedicated research departments, and several clinical and diagnostic departments are also heavily engaged in research activities.
 These are supported by the Institute as well as by external funding from International, EU and Hungarian grants.
-We are the only participating center in the EurocanPlatform project from Eastern and Central Europe.
-Our research/academic staff consists of: 13 full professors, 3 full members and 9 doctors of the Hungarian Academy of Sciences; 14 staff members have habilitation and 55 have PhD.
-Annually we produce more than 100 research publications with a cumulative impact factor over 300 as well as several academic and scientific books and book chapters.
-There are currently 100 running investigator initiated, EORTC, IBCSG or Company sponsored clinical trials (phase HV) at NIO.
+We were the only participating center in the EurocanPlatform project from Eastern and Central Europe.
+Our research/ academic staff consists of: 13 full professors, 1 full member and 9 doctors of the Hungarian